banekondic1996/Simple_Yolo_V4/README.md

 # Simple_Yolo_V4
-Just super simple code for image detection using Yolo V4 Change line 7 in main.py to point to other video source that you'll use for image detection
+<pr>Just super simple code for image detection using Yolo V4
+Change line 7 in main.py to point to other video source that you'll use for image detection</pr>